rainlanguage/rainlang-vscode/README.md

 ### Configurations
 Extension configuration are as follows applied to `user` or `workspace` vscode json settings i.e. `settings.json`:
 - `subgraphs`: By default rainlang will search through hardcoded [subgraphs](https://github.com/rainprotocol/meta/blob/master/src/subgraphBook.ts) to find specified contents of a meta hash, however, you can add more subgraph endpoint URLs
-- `localMetas`: It is possible to set local metas by adding key/value apir of meta hash and meta content bytes as hex string
+- `localMetas`: It is possible to set local metas by adding key/value pairs of meta hash and meta content bytes as hex string
 - `autoCompile`: Providing a map of dotrain files paths and expression anmes to be compiled at SAVE action to json files, paths MUST be relative to working workspace ROOT directory starting with './' in UNIX format i.e. '/' as path seperator
 <br>